ambreenraheem/portfolio_project/README.md

 cd my_portfolio_website_project
 ```

-# 3. Run the developement server
+# 3. Run the development server
 ```bash
 mkdocs serve
 ```

-> This is how you can spacify the port and host
+> This is how you can specify the port and host
 mkdocs serve -a 127.0.0.1:8500